standardhealth/fsh-ae/input/pagecontent/index.md

 Use cases that drove the initial clinical data requirements for this IG:

-* **Use Case 1**: TBD Link
-* **Use Case 2**: TBD Link
+* **Use Case 1**: A principal investigator submits an Individual Case Safety Report (ICSR) after a patient receiving a treatment as part of a cancer clinical trial experiences an adverse event (AE).

+* **Use Case 2**: A principal investigator submits an Individual Case Safety Report (ICSR) after a patient receiving a drug or vaccine treatment either during a clinical trial or after a period of time following the market approval and release of said treatment.

+* **Use Case 3**: A patient experiences an adverse event during or after the administration a given drug, vaccine, or biological product (e.g.: drug transfusion).
+The provider records the adverse event per healthcare organization patient safety policies.

-In addition to information obtained from subject matter experts, several pre-existing standards, nomenclatures, and guidelines were consulted in the development of this specification, including:
+The information obtained from subject matter experts, several pre-existing standards, nomenclatures, and guidelines were consulted in the development of this specification, including:

 * [CTEP-AERS: Cancer Therapy Evaluation Program Adverse Event Reporting System](https://ctep.cancer.gov/protocolDevelopment/electronic_applications/adverse_events.htm)
 * [FDA Adverse Event Reporting System (FAERS)](https://open.fda.gov/data/faers/)
 * [HL7 FHIR Implementation Guide: Profiles for ICSR Transfusion and Vaccination Adverse Event Detection and Reporting](https://build.fhir.org/ig/HL7/fhir-icsr-ae-reporting/branches/main/index.html)
 * [Health and Human Services (HHS) Vaccine Adverse Event Reporting System (VAERS)](https://vaers.hhs.gov/)

-After initial development, in early 2019, an open survey was conducted to validate and prioritize the data elements from these use cases.
-Further down-scoping was done based on whether the data would be stored or capture in an electronic health record (EHR), and if it would place undue documentation burden on clinicians.

 The data elements identified in this process were modeled using [FHIR Shorthand (FSH)](http://build.fhir.org/ig/HL7/fhir-shorthand/) and [SUSHI](https://github.com/FHIR/sushi) and exported as FHIR Profiles.
 [The profiles](artifacts.html#2), related FHIR artifacts, and other [technical implementation information](implementation.html), constitute the bulk of this IG.
-What follows is an overview of mCODE, directed primarily at clinical readers.
-Readers should also take note of the [Data Dictionary (Excel download)](mCODEDataDictionary.xlsx), a simplified, flattened list of mCODE elements.

-Currently, there are two defined mCODE roles involving the exchange of mCODE data.
-However, this may change in the future.
-The first role is the "mCODE Data Sender".
-This participant provides mCODE data in response to a data query or autonomously pushes mCODE data to an mCODE receiver.
-The data sender does not have to be the originator of the data it possesses.
-The second mCODE data exchange role is the "mCODE Data Receiver".
-This participant accepts mCODE data from an mCODE Data Sender.

 There are multiple actors recognized in this IG including: